Corporate Governance

 Compliance Committee

 Fuyo Lease has set up a Compliance Committee chaired by the Chief Compliance Officer and vice chaired by the Group Legal and Compliance Division Officer.
-The heads of relevant planning and administrative departments, the heads of relevant departments of domestic and overseas subsidiaries serve as full-time committee members, and outside lawyers serve as outside members.
-The Compliance Committee meets quarterly to discuss issues related to compliance systems and implementing annual compliance plans.
-Based on its discussions the Committee submits reports to the Board of Directors and the Executive Committee, and takes measures to develop and enhance compliance systems.
+The heads of relevant corporate departments, the heads of relevant departments of domestic and overseas subsidiaries serve as full-time committee members, and outside lawyers serve as outside members.
+Furthermore, the committee is also attended by observers, including the full-time Audit & Supervisory Board Members and the presidents of domestic subsidiaries.
+The Compliance Committee meets quarterly to deliberate and discuss matters related to compliance systems and implementing annual compliance plans.
+The matters deliberated and discussed by the Committee are reported to the Board of Directors and the Executive Committee, and measures are taken to develop and enhance compliance systems.

 Internal Audit

-The internal audit function is administered by the Group Internal Audit Division (staffed by nine employees).
+The internal audit function is administered by the Group Internal Audit Division (staffed by 11 employees).
 The Group Internal Audit Division conducts operational audits of all departments, offices, branch offices, and major subsidiaries, and plays a part in ensuring that internal controls are functioning in addition to examining their effectiveness.
-The results of these audits of operations are reported to the President & CEO and Audit & Supervisory Board Members every time they are conducted and periodically to the Board of Directors and the Executive Committee.
+The results of these audits of operations are reported directly to the President & CEO and Audit & Supervisory Board Members by the general manager of the Group Internal Audit Division every time they are conducted and reported directly regularly twice a year to the Board of Directors, the Audit & Supervisory Board, and the Executive Committee.

 Internal Control System